 The most taxing part of an egress window installation involves cutting through your home's foundation wall.
 Done properly by a professional team, that newly cut opening will be placed appropriately to maintain your foundation's structural integrity.
 An improperly cut egress window opening can compromise your foundation's strength.
 Properly trained egress window companies and installers can ensure that your egress window is not only functional but maintains your home's structural integrity as well.
 Not all foundations are cut and designed the same.
 Knowing what can and can't be installed is very important.

 Egress Window Building Codes

 Egress window wells have much more strict requirements when it comes to how they're installed.
-The window well itself must be a specific height above
+The window well itself must be a specific height above.

-While there are many projects around the house that DIY pros can knock out with relative ease, egress window installation is often best left to professionals.
+While many projects around the house that DIY pros can knock out with relative ease, egress window installation is often best left to professionals.
 From protecting your home against water and moisture problems to unintentional violation of building codes, you can save yourself and your family significant time and hassle by turning to a trusted and tested professional team.